solana-foundation/developer-content/docs/toolkit/test-suite/js-test.md

 title: JavaScript Testing Framework for Solana
 sidebarSortOrder: 6
 sidebarLabel: JavaScript Tests
+seoTitle: "How to test Solana Programs with JavaScript/TypeScript"
+description:
+  "How to write fast tests for Solana programs in JavaScript and NodeJS using Solana bankrun"
+keywords:
+  - solana javascript tests
+  - solana testing
+  - solana bankrun
+  - bankrun tests
+  - bankrun examples
+  - solana test examples
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is